iterative/ldb-resources/documentation/Command-summary.md

 # LIST  `<object-list>` `[filters]`

 `LIST` can take the exact same arguments as `ADD` but only prints matching objects instead of actually adding them.
 Unlike `ADD`, `LIST` without arguments targets objects in a staged dataset.
-To target objects in LDB index, use `ds-root` as the object source.
+To target objects in LDB index, use `ds:root` as the object source.

 ## flags